raketbizdev/Syncer/README.md

 ## Overview

-S3Syncer is a Python script that monitors a specified local directory for new or updated files and automatically uploads them to an Amazon S3 bucket.
-It uses the Watchdog library to detect file changes and the Boto3 library to interact with Amazon S3.
+Syncer is a Python script that monitors a specified local directory for new or updated files and automatically uploads them to an Amazon S3 bucket.

 ## Prerequisites